-Within the sleep cycle itself, the overall effect of Serotonin is to promote ‘wakefulness’, although it may also have a role in NREM (none-REM) sleep.
+Within the sleep cycle itself, the overall effect of Serotonin is to promote ‘wakefulness’, although it may also have a role in NREM (none-REM) deep sleep.

 The body produces Serotonin in the gut (endocrine cells) and the brain (via Raphe neurones).
 Here the amino acid Tryptophan is first converted to 5-HTP which is the pre-cursor for Serotonin itself.

 Serotonin is a pre-cursor (chemical building block) for Melatonin, the ‘sleep hormone‘, which helps to initiate sleep.
 Melatonin is secreted by the Pineal Gland in the brain.
 This happens in response to darkness and night-time.
 Its release peaks in the middle of the night and declines towards morning.
 Melatonin effectively provides the signal for the entire body that it’s night-time and time for sleep.

 Given this role of stimulating the ‘urge to sleep’, Melatonin is often recommended for Long Distance Airline Pilots and Shift Workers as an aid to resetting their circadian rhythm/body clock.
 In the UK Melatonin is prescription only.
 It is important to note that Melatonin appears to have no function in sleep after its role as the initiator of sleep.
 Thus once the body clock is back in sync with the correct ‘time-zone’ its use should be stopped.